Women's Studies Association (NZ)/Pae Akoranga Wāhine

 Secretary/Treasurer, (position to be filled), administers Association business, including finances and membership.

 The Auckland Organising Group of WSA(NZ) is responsible for the running of the Association.
-Current members include Hilary Lapsley, Alison Kagen, Annie Weir, Sylvia Baynes, Jo Fitzpatrick, Colleen Smith, Laura Ashton and Ruth Busch.
+Current members include Hilary Lapsley, Alison Kagen, Annie Weir, Sylvia Baynes, Colleen Smith, Laura Ashton and Ruth Busch.
 Until early 2014 the Association had been run for many years by a Wellington Organising Group.
 Past convenors of the Association include Ana Gilling, Mary Mowbray, Prue Hyman, Lesley Hall and Claire-Louise McCurdy.

 Our National Committee members are: